Nick-seabright/Team-Shuffle/.ipynb_checkpoints/README-checkpoint.md

 ---

-*Note: This application is designed for military team management but can be adapted for other team reshuffling needs with appropriate data modifications.*
+*Originally developed for military team management but adaptable for any team organization needs.*